 Legacy Ag Credit, ACA, holds an annual election for members of its Board of Directors (“Board”) and its Nominating Committee as part of its Annual Meeting of Stockholders.
-The Board is responsible for establishing policies, providing strategic direction, hiring the CEO, providing a management succession plan, and overseeing all major Association management functions.
-The Nominating Committee is responsible for identifying, evaluating and selecting qualified willing candidates for expiring Board positions and for the Nominating Committee for the following year.
+The Board is responsible for:

-To submit a Candidate Profile for consideration by the Nominating Committee, please submit this form to our Corporate Secretary:
+To submit a Candidate Profile for consideration, please complete and submit this form to our Corporate Secretary:

 Sherry Sturgis, Senior Vice President/Chief Administrative Officer